Log4s/log4s/README.md

 values directly.
 These performance costs apply only to the block-based API, not the map-style API.

-### Unsupported features

-The following potential or suggested features are not implemented.
-If some missing feature is particularly valuable to you, feel free to reach out with your requests or suggestions.
-I'm also—of course—open to pull requests, but please drop me an email first if there are significant new APIs or features so we can agree on the general design.

-- A `scalac` compiler flag or environment variable to automatically disable all logging below a certain level.
-- Marker support.

 ## Log4s-Testing

 There is a Logback-specific testing library that allows you to do mock-object